-Associate Director - Outdoor Ministries
+Associate Director of Camping and Retreat Ministries

 Yarde is a graduate of Purdue University with a bachelor’s degree in Forestry and Outdoor Recreation and a master’s degree in Natural Resource Agency Management.
 He also holds a Certificate in Fund Raising Management from the IU Center on Philanthropy.
 He will serve in the area of the conference’s Connectional Ministries under the direction of Bushfield.